A STEPS PROJECT

 paid opportunities for artists and arts workers

-STEPS was approached to develop a public art strategy that would help the Toronto Transit Commission owned Terminal overcome illegal vandalism.
-We jumped at the opportunity!
+STEPS was approached to develop a public art strategy that would help the Toronto Transit Commission-owned terminal overcome illegal vandalism.

 – Cheryl, Community Participant